 What Iconic 1980s Toy Was Introduced At None Other Than The Iconic Studio 54 Nightclub?

-Bonus Trivia: Simon is based on an earlier Atari arcade game called Touch Me.
-Simon inventor Ralph Baer saw the Atari version at a trade show in 1976 and found the concept intriguing but the execution to be simultaneously boring and irritating (on account of the raspy bugle-like audio).
-In light of how successful Simon was, Atari released a handheld version of Touch Me shortly after, but they failed to catch even a fraction of the incredible popularity enjoyed by Simon.
+Although it would be fun to imagine that Simon was inspired by the disco lights of Studio 54, it’s based on an earlier Atari arcade game called Touch Me.
+Simon inventors Ralph H. Baer and Howard J. Morrison saw the Atari version at the Music Operators of America (MOA) trade show in 1976 and felt that it had nice gameplay, but was terribly executed, visually boring, and had miserable, rasping game sounds.
+In light of how successful Simon was, Atari released a handheld version of Touch Me shortly afterward, but they failed to catch even a fraction of the incredible popularity enjoyed by Simon.